What We Do

 A roundtable in The Hague took place in 2010, convening finance experts including lawyers, judges, market practitioners, regulators, central bank officials, and founders of the derivatives and structured finance industries This roundtable was followed by a series of meetings with lenders, dealer and buy-side market participants, jurists and financial market regulators in global financial centres including Dubai, Moscow, London, New York, Frankfurt, Paris and Dublin.

-Consensus was overwhelming: The Panel of Recognized International Market Experts in Finance (P.R.I.M.E.
+Consensus was overwhelming: The Panel of Recognised International Market Experts in Finance (P.R.I.M.E.
 Finance) was the overdue answer to a vital market need and an important complement to global efforts at regulatory reform.
 With generous support from the Dutch government and the City of The Hague, P.R.I.M.E.
 Finance was established in 2012.

 P.R.I.M.E.
 Finance’s great strength lies in the knowledge and experience of the legal and market experts in its ranks, an offering which currently includes more than 200 of the most prominent individuals from the world of finance and financial markets law.
 Our Panel is unique in bringing together independent and multi-jurisdictional expertise in relation to complex financial transactions.
 Click here to find out more about our Experts, and to access a full list.